ds1242/ds1242/README.md

 - ⚡ Fun fact: ...
 -->
 - I currently work at The University of Tennessee Libraries
-- 🔭 I’m currently working on the Libraries mainsite, a library metadata search tool, and a product barcode scanner
+- 🔭 I’m working on the Libraries mainsite, a library metadata search tool, and a product barcode scanner
 - 🖥️ Currently learning Go